Selloff or Market Correction? Either Way, Here's What to Do NextSee Overvalued Stocks

 By Ryan Woo and Liangping Gao

-The broader-than-expected package marks the latest attempt by Chinese officials to restore confidence in the world's second-largest economy after a slew of disappointing data in recent months.
+The broader-than-expected package offering more funding and interest rate cuts marks the latest attempt by policymakers to restore confidence in the world's second-largest economy after a slew of disappointing data raised concerns of a prolonged structural slowdown.

 "This is the most significant PBOC stimulus package since the early days of the pandemic," said Capital Economics analyst Julian Evans-Pritchard.

-Chinese stocks and bonds rallied and Asian stocks hit 2-1/2 year highs as Governor Pan Gongsheng announced plans to lower borrowing costs and inject more liquidity into the economy, as well as to ease households' mortgage repayment burden.
+Chinese stocks and bonds rallied and Asian stocks hit 2-1/2 year highs as Governor Pan Gongsheng announced plans to lower borrowing costs and inject more funds into the economy, as well as to ease households' mortgage repayment burden.
+The yuan currency jumped to a 16-month high against the dollar.

-The PBOC will also cut the seven-day repo rate, its new benchmark, by 0.2 percentage points to 1.5%.
-The interest rate on the medium-term lending facility will drop by about 30 basis points, and loan prime rates by 20-25 bps.
+The PBOC will also cut the seven-day reverse repo rate, its new benchmark, by 0.2 percentage points to 1.5%, as well as other interest rates.

 "The move probably comes a bit too late, but it is better late than never," said Gary Ng, senior economist at Natixis.